cbrenes/February2021CodeChallenge/README.md

  7. The application works on iPhone and Ipad, both orientations(landscape and portrait)
  8. The application has error handle
  9. The application uses pagination to get the data from the API
+ 10. The application uses cache to storage each image, this means If a new request is executed and the image was stored there, the app will not execute a new download